Welcome to the Antony Kidman Foundation

 To learn more, please review our Donations Terms or contact us.

-Will my contact details be provided to other parties?
+Will my details be provided to other parties?

-No. We will not share your name or email address (or any other information we may have about you) with any other party, except if required by law.
+We will not share your name or email address (or any other information we may have about you) with any other party except The Kidman Centre, UTS, any other party specified in our Privacy Policy (typically those who assist us in pursuing our objectives) or as required by law.

 Who do I contact if I have another question?